-We have a partnership with Access Legal Solicitors who provide a range of legal services for IDU Legal.
+We have a partnership with Shoosmiths Solicitors who provide a range of legal services for IDU Legal.
 There is a helpline for IDU members.
-If you are a member and need to access this service, contact the IDU Legal.
+If you are a member and need to access this service, contact the IDU Legal on 0333 305 4357.

 Our head office will make an assessment of your situation and allocate you to the most appropriate casework officer.
 Members that have previously had a case with us, should do the same as your case may not be allocated to the same officer.
 Please e-mail firstname.lastname@example.org or call 0844 800 4421.